ReshadKarim/Machine-Learning-Models/README.md

 192 subset of flow features are selected from the dataset which are sufficient enough to accurately detect the characteristics of the botnets.
 The features mainly consist of -
-Flow Duration
+Flow Duration,
-Maximum and minimum expire time of the flow
+Maximum and minimum expire time of the flow,
-Protocol type
+Protocol type,
-Bytes count (Source to destination and vice-versa) Packets
+Bytes count (Source to destination and vice-versa), Packets,
-Source to destination packets
+Source to destination packets,
-Destination to source packets
+Destination to source packets,
-Maximum and minimum flow idle time
+Maximum and minimum flow idle time.

 After applying the mechine learning models we get the accuracy of-